flexcompute-readthedocs/Flow360Documentation/docs/source/preprocessing/automatedMeshing.rst

    :width: 70%
    :align: center

    Example of edge type "projectAnisoSpacing".
-See the above JSON example: "hubCircle" colored green, "hubEdge" colored red.
+See the above JSON example: "hubCircle" colored green, "hubSplitEdge" colored red.
 The anisotropic spacing on the neighboring patches will be “projected” to the edge, i.e., the nodes distribution along the edge will be updated.